Gogra, Ladakh: 1962 standoff

 In the summer of 1962, sensing that China was trying to advance to its 1960 claim line, India initiated what came to be called the "forward policy", setting up advance posts in the territory between the 1960 and 1956 claim lines.
 The 1/8 Gorkha Riles battalion was ordered to set up a post in the upper reaches of the Galwan River.
 Setting out from Phobrang, the platoon first established a base at Kayam Hot Springs.
 A platoon of the 'A' Company then moved towards Galwan in July 1962.
 Along the way it set up a post near Gogra called "Nala Jn".
 China gave the coordinates of the post as 34°23′N 78°53.5′E, which lie along the ridge dividing Kugrang and Changlung.
-The date of establishment of the post was 2 July 1962.
+The date of establishment of the post was 3 July 1962.

 By this time, the Chinese troops already had a post at Shamal Lungpa.
 (Map 4, blue line) So the Nala Jn post would appear to be a defensive post meant to secure the Kugrang valley.
-The Gorkha Rifles used an alternative route through the Kugrang valley to Galwan, setting up a post in its vicinity on 5 July.
+The Gorkha Rifles likely used an alternative route through the Kugrang valley to Galwan, setting up a post in its vicinity on 5 July.
 Despite a seriously threatening posture by the Chinese troops, the post held firm and remained intact until the beginning of the war in October 1962.
 It was supplied by air.
 Despite a supply route having been established through the Kugrang Valley, it was seen that its use would be provocative.
 Indian sources claim that additional supporting posts were set up by the Indian troops: a "ration party" post at 34°34.5′N 78°38.5′E and observation posts at 34°34.5′N 78°35.5′E and 34°39.5′N 78°44′E.